LittleDaggers27/erpnext-develop/README.md

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
 See https://github.com/frappe/bench for more details.

-New passwords will be created for the Qunatum ERP "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).
+New passwords will be created for the Quantum ERP "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).

 ### Local